-You can also solve many of these properties for an oval using our ellipse calculator.
+You can also solve for many of these properties of an oval using our ellipse calculator.

 Chords and Sectors

 A straight line through a circle that does not pass through the center point is called a chord.
 A chord connects two points on the edge of the circle.
 If two lines are also drawn, each connecting the center of the circle to the points where the chord intersects the circle’s edge, then the newly formed bounded area is called a sector.

-A sector is a pie-slice portion of a circle surrounded by two radii and an arc of the circle’s outer arc.
+A sector is a pie-slice portion of a circle bounded by two radii and an arc of the circle’s edge connecting the two radii.

 You can find the area of a sector using the formula:

 A = r² × θ / 2